A Functional-Reactive UI library for the Rx.Observable Universe

 Finally, we have two sinks where the data ends up; one as the innerHTML of the , ther other as the fill colour of the SVG shape.

-This is, in summary, the discrete-functional-reactive paradigm behind Observables and RxJS (as opposed to the functional-reactive paradigm in general in which state is more like a continuous flow of data).
+This is, in summary, the discrete-functional-reactive paradigm behind Observables and RxJS (as opposed to the original functional-reactive paradigm in which state is more like a continuous flow of data).

 Event-driven reactivity as modelled by Observables is therefore the perfect way to describe state as it changes through the lifetime of an application at the occurrence of various discrete UI events.

-Modelling your state as one or more observable streams will give you fine-grained control over async events and their coordination, thanks to the full range of RxJS operators you can use.
+Modelling your state as observable streams will give you fine-grained control over async events and their coordination, thanks to the full range of RxJS operators you can use.

 All Rimmel does is binding your observable streams to the UI with a seamless integration that will result in improved code quality, scale, testability and performance.